 A young man goes to college.
 Two months later he is rushed to the hospital and into the operating room for an emergency appendectomy.
 His mother calls the hospital in a panic and asks to know what is happening with her son.
 The hospital says, “I’m sorry; I cannot give you that information.”
 She says “But I’m his mother!”
 The response: “That doesn’t matter.
 For all of our adult patients, we can only give information to those authorized to receive it, and you are not authorized.”

 You probably already realize the need for a Power of Attorney for Healthcare (aka healthcare proxy) for yourself, listing who can make their medical treatment decisions if you are unconscious or incapable of making those decisions.
-You may also be aware that HIPAA forms, which you regularly fill out at the doctor’s office when you have appointments, detail who can have access to your medical records.
+You may also be aware that Health Insurance Portability and Accountability Act (HIPAA) forms, which you regularly fill out at the doctor’s office when you have appointments, detail who can have access to your medical records.

 What you may not realize is that your kids need to have these documents in place as soon as they turn 18.
 At 18 they are legal adults, and no one gets access to their medical records or treatment information without express permission.

 To avoid nightmare scenarios, take the following steps:

 - Ensure you complete the Power of Attorney for Healthcare, listing a trusted person and at least one alternate in case the designee cannot serve.
 Remember that when you update your HIPAA forms with your doctors, you need to include those same trusted people and perhaps other family members as well.